 - And Herschel himself tried to name the planet "Georgium Sidus" or George's Star, after King George III, his patron.
 Needless to say, astronomers outside of Britain were not too thrilled with his choice.

 - Neptune likewise spent a very brief amount of time named LeVerrier, after the French mathematician that pinpointed its location using only calculus.
 Britain didn't like this for the obvious reason, and declared that if this new planet was going to be called LeVerrier, they would go back to calling Uranus Herschel.
 Since this would have caused a nightmare of nomenclature, someone suggested Neptune to preserve the mythological theme.

 - A large number of asteroids are named after people, sometimes the discoverers themselves, but more typically people that they find notable (anyone who discovers an asteroid gets the right to name it whatever they want, within certain restrictions).See here.

 - Star Control II has the Supox, who live on planet...
 Earth.
 This causes some confusion between them and the Captain until they explain that their planet is called "earth" as in "soil".note

 - While they're not planets per se, No Man's Sky has two systems named Paroi.
 The difference between them is that one is named Paroi Minor and the other is named Paroi Major.

 Examples of Planets Named Erewhon

 - Yet another Honor Harrington example, the Universe does indeed contain a planet Erewhon.

-- Anne McCaffrey's novel Nimisha's Ship has a planet named Erewhon with is perfectly descriptive of it.
+- Anne McCaffrey's novel Nimisha's Ship has a planet named Erewhon, which is perfectly descriptive of it.

 - Jack Vance's The Demon Princes has Nowhere, which is the same idea without being spelled backwards.